jorodman/MLBStats/README.md

 Hosted on an S3 bucket.
 Uses a cloudfront distribution to serve the static files over HTTPS and to interface with Angular routing

 Developed with Angular2 and Primefaces PrimeNG (an angular UI library)

+Deployment:
+- ng build
+- Delete files from S3 bucket
+- create invalidation on cloudfront to clear cache (/*)
+- Upload files to S3 bucket